 · Do I want to pay back the loan faster?

-For fixed interest rates, we expect a slight increase in 2023.
-In 2024, we anticipate they will stabilize, meaning interest rates will remain at around the level of the end of this year.
-Variable interest rates are expected to rise slightly again in July, with a further slight increase anticipated at the next adjustment.
-Due to these developments, fixed interest rates are likely to remain below variable rates in the coming years.
+We expect a slight increase in fixed interest rates in 2023.
+In 2024, they are likely to stabilize, meaning that interest rates will remain at about the level of the end of this year.
+Variable interest rates will rise slightly again in July, and we also expect a slight increase in the next adjustment.
+Due to these developments, fixed interest rates are expected to remain below variable rates in the coming years.

 Thank you for the interview!